b-hayes/CLI/readme.md

 Turn your PHP class into an interactive command line tool.

 ## Features
-Any public method on your class can be run via terminal user!
+Any public method on your class can now run via terminal!
 Typehint your method arguments and CLI will force the user to provide compatible inputs!
 Automatic Usage messages derived from your code!
 Automatic --help option using your doc blocks for self documenting code!
-Easy interactive prompts and confirmation loops with defaults.
+Easy interactive prompts and confirmation loops with default responses.

-## Coming soon
+### Coming soon
 Easy to use coloured output.
+Config support for users to set/save custom defaults for your app.

 ## Installation
-composer install b-hayes/cli
+`composer install b-hayes/cli`

 ## Usage.
-Simply define class methods how you want and inject it into CLI.
+Simply define a class and inject it into CLI.

+CLI will allow your public methods to be run by the terminal user and provide help for method arguments and even enforce scalar typehints!

 Make a file with a shebang line (#!) at the top like so: